nextcloud/docker/README.md

 Keep in mind that once set, removing these environment variables won't remove these values from the configuration file, due to how Nextcloud merges configuration files together.

+## Changing port of Apache
+If you want to run Apache on another port e.g. an unprivileged port which might make sense e.g. inside Kubernetes you can set the environment variable `APACHE_PORT`.

 # Running this image with docker-compose
 The easiest way to get a fully featured and functional setup is using a `docker-compose` file.
 There are too many different possibilities to setup your system, so here are only some examples of what you have to look for.